 20 Best Places to Visit in Italy

 The Eternal City is home to many historic landmarks and iconic treasures that have captured the imaginations of poets, artists and travelers for millennia.
+It’s undeniably the top place to see in Italy.
 The fourth biggest city in Europe by population has a tightly packed historic center surrounded by increasingly modern urban and suburban sprawl.

 Sightseeing takes on a new meaning in Rome where you can easily walk from the Pantheon to the Trevi Fountain without breaking a sweat.

 The cradle of the Renaissance is also a UNESCO World Heritage Site and was once the home of wealthy merchant and banking families like the Medicis.
 Florence was a fertile ground for art and creativity and the birthplace of Leonardo Da Vinci and Sandro Botticelli.

 The city is easy to navigate and packed with museums and churches as well as many other attractions.
 Its historic center features the iconic Cathedral of Santa Maria del Fiore that showcases a marriage between gothic and renaissance architecture.

 The Ponte Vecchio adds more charm to the already enchanting city while the Uffizi Gallery houses priceless works of art by Michelangelo and Botticelli.

 Venice, also known as the Queen of the Adriatic, is synonymous with gondola rides and the Bridge of Sighs.
 Winding canals flow through the small cluster of islands adorned with charming buildings and cobblestone streets.

 Venice offers one of Europe’s truly great sightseeing experiences.
 Its main square Piazza San Marco is home to the grand Doge’s Palace and St. Mark’s Basilica.
 Like a central boulevard, its grand canal winds through a city lined with gothic palazzos where many noble families once lived and prospered.